chrisguttandin/standardized-audio-context/README.md

 #### createMediaStreamSource() / MediaStreamSourceNode

 This is an implementation of the [`createMediaStreamSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamsource) factory method.
 The [`MediaStreamAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediastreamaudiosourcenode) constructor may be used as an alternative.

 It does only work with an AudioContext but not with an OfflineAudioContext.

+#### createMediaStreamTrackSource() / MediaStreamTrackAudioSourceNode

+This is an implementation of the [`createMediaStreamTrackSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamtracksource) factory method.
+The [`MediaStreamTrackAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediastreamtrackaudiosourcenode) constructor may be used as an alternative.

+It does only work with an AudioContext but not with an OfflineAudioContext.